jennmez/changelog/README.md

 Credit for this idea goes to a network friend, David Walton @djwalto .
 Thanks for sharing this idea!

+## December 2020

+### Week of Mon, 12/7:

+- :computer: Started my new job with Parkonect!
+Learning the ropes of ASP.NET, C#, VB.Net and TypeScript.
 ---

 ## November 2020

 ### Week of Mon, 11/23:
-- :coding: :celebrate: I accepted a Junior Software Engineer position with Parkonect!
+- :computer: :clap: I accepted a Junior Software Engineer position with Parkonect!
 I'm so grateful for the journey I've undertaken and look forward to a future in coding!

 ### Week of Mon, 11/9: